ghtalpo/lua-luachecker/README.md

 * `luachecker.luacheck`: point to luacheck if this extension does not work
 * `luachecker.enable`: enable/disable this extension
 * `luachecker.warnOnSave`: set to `true` to show warning message if there is an error when saving a file
+* `luachecker.globals`: add more globals names to standard ones, separated by comma, eg jit, bit
+* `luachecker.ignore`: ignore warnings related to these variables names, separated by comma, eg self, myvar

 ## Known Issues